An abscess is a painful collection of pus, usually caused by a bacterial infection. Abscesses can develop anywhere in the body.

 A small skin abscess may drain naturally.
 It may also shrink, dry up and disappear without any treatment.

-You may need to treat a larger abscess with antibiotics.
-The pus may need to be drained.
-This is done by inserting a needle through your skin or by making a small incision in the skin over the abscess.
+You may need to treat a larger abscess with antibiotics, or the pus may need to be drained.
+This is done by inserting a needle through the skin or by making a small incision in the skin over the abscess.

 Preventing a skin abscess